 Aim and content

-The aim of the ministry draft is to create legal clarity for the transition period as regards all the provisions of Federal law which refer to membership of the EU.
-The ministry draft contains a clear and simple transitional rule for such provisions: wherever Federal law speaks of the Member States of the EU, this will also include the United Kingdom after its withdrawal from the EU and up until the end of the transition period, as long as none of the stated exceptions applies.
+The main aim of the Act is to create legal clarity for the transition period as regards provisions of federal law that refer to membership of the EU.
+The Act contains a clear and simple rule for the transition period: wherever federal law refers to the EU Member States, this will also include the United Kingdom as long as none of the stated exceptions apply.

 The Act also includes a provision to help British and German citizens who apply for citizenship of the other country before the end of the transition period.
 Under this provision, they will be allowed to retain their original citizenship even if the decision on their naturalisation is made after the end of the transition period.
 In such cases, dual citizenship will be tolerated under certain conditions.

 Act on the transition period after the withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union (Brexit-Übergangsgesetz – BrexitÜG) of 27 March 2019 (Federal Law Gazette I, p.
 402)